 The five sessions cover a range of topics, from an introduction to teaching skills, to providing feedback and identify learners in difficulty.
 Running from April through November, each 90 minute session is held on a Friday from 12:00-1:30pm via zoom.

-- Improved preparation for teaching FM learners
+1. Improve preparation for teaching FM learners (communicator, leader, scholar)

 Participants who complete the program (at least 4 of the 5 sessions) will be presented with a certificate of completion at the end.